 500 Turk, San Francisco

 This project is a single residential building with a total of 108 units.
 The ground floor is comprised of retail, community areas, and a few residential units.
-Floors 2‐8 are all residential units.
+Floors 2‐8 are all

 Again the Bright Green Strategies team used IESVE to evaluate which units, if any were overheating, and analyse possible solutions.